onnx/onnx/docs/IR.md

 There are two official ONNX variants; the main distinction between the two is found in the supported types and the supported operators.

 With respect to supported types, both __ONNX__ and __ONNX-ML__ definition recognize tensors, sparse tensors, sequences, maps, and optionals as input and output types.
+Sequences and maps were supported from the IR version 6 (ONNX 1.6.0 release).
+Optional type was supported from IR vesion 8 (ONNX 1.10.0 release).

 The following data types are supported by ONNX for inputs and outputs of graphs and nodes as well as the initializers of a graph.